Regional High-Resolution Weather Models using Generative Diffusion#

 While not used in the original StormCast, the StormCastDataset interface also supports lead-time aware training.
 To enable this: - Set the self.lead_time_steps attribute of the dataset to an integer larger than 1. - Include a key "lead_time_label" with a corresponding integer value (range 0 <= lead_time_label < self.lead_time_steps) in the dict returned by __getitem__.

-Once you have implemented the custom dataset, create a configuration file in config/dataset.
+After you have implemented the custom dataset, create a configuration file in config/dataset.
 This configuration file must have one special attribute, name.
 This indicates a module in the datasets directory and a class to be used for the dataset.
 For instance, specifying name: data_loader_hrrr_era5.HrrrEra5Dataset will use the default ERA5-HRRR dataset, found in datasets/data_loader_hrrr_era5.py.
-The other parameters in the dataset configuration file will be passed to the params object used to initialize the dataset and can be used to specify e.g. the file system path from which the dataset is loaded.
+The other parameters in the dataset configuration file will be passed to the params object used to initialize the dataset and can be used to specify, for example, the file system path from which the dataset is loaded.

 Logging#

-These scripts support both Tensorboard and Weights & Biases for experiment tracking, which can be enabled by setting training.log_to_tensorboard=True and training.log_to_wandb=True, respectively.
-Tensorboard is free to use; WandB requires a license but academic WandB accounts are free to create at wandb.ai.
-Once you have an account set up, you can adjust entity and project in train.py to the appropriate names for your wandb workspace.
+These scripts support both Tensorboard and Weights and Biases for experiment tracking, which can be enabled by setting training.log_to_tensorboard=True and training.log_to_wandb=True, respectively.
+TensorBoard is free to use.
+Weights & Biases (WandB) requires a license, but academic accounts are free to create at wandb.ai.
+After you set up an account, you can adjust entity and project in train.py to the appropriate names for your WandB workspace.

 Tensorboard logs are written to {training.rundir}/tensorboard while WandB logs are in {training.rundir}/wandb.